sphinx-doc/sphinx/doc/usage/extensions/graphviz.rst

       .. versionadded:: 1.6

    .. rst:directive:option:: class: class names
-      :type: a list of class names separeted by spaces
+      :type: a list of class names separated by spaces

       The class name of the graph.